nicholasjackson/demo-vault/dynamic-secrets-k8s/README.md

 ## Summary
 In this post, we have introduced some of the workflow concepts behind HashiCorp Vault; you have also learned how you can automatically inject secrets into a Kubernetes deployment.
 While we have focused on dynamic database secrets for PostgreSQL, Vault supports many more different types of secret engine.

+To learn more about the new Vault and Kubernetes integration, take a look at the launch blog [https://www.hashicorp.com/blog/injecting-vault-secrets-into-kubernetes-pods-via-a-sidecar](https://www.hashicorp.com/blog/injecting-vault-secrets-into-kubernetes-pods-via-a-sidecar)

 To learn more about Vault, please check out our Learn website [https://learn.hashicorp.com](https://learn.hashicorp.com).